wireapp/wire-server-deploy/offline/wiab-staging.md

   d kubectl logs -n cert-manager-ns <cert-manager-pod-id>
   ```

 If you observe HTTP-01 challenge timeouts or self-check failures in a NAT/bridge environment, hairpin SNAT and relaxed reverse-path filtering handling may be required.
-One possible approach is:
+One possible approach is by making following changes to the adminhost:

-> **Note:** All `nft` and `sysctl` commands should run on the adminhost.

 - Relax reverse-path filtering to loose mode to allow asymmetric flows:
   ```bash